Zeptagram/documentation/team-details.md

-# 🟣 TokenizeMe — Team Profile Document
+# 🟣 TokenizeMe — Web3 Team Profile

 ## 🚀 About TokenizeMe

-TokenizeMe is a next-generation platform transforming real-world and digital assets into secure, tradeable tokens using blockchain technology.
-Our team consists of highly skilled engineers, developers, and architects with expertise in Web3, mobile development, scalable backend systems, and cloud infrastructure.
+TokenizeMe is a next-generation Web3 platform transforming real-world and digital assets into secure, tradeable tokens using blockchain technology.
+Our team consists of highly skilled Web3 engineers, blockchain developers, and smart contract architects with deep expertise in decentralized systems, tokenization, DeFi, and scalable blockchain infrastructure.

 ---